OrShahar1/Cake_bot-/README.md

 todo -
-1. one firned  per press / list update

-2. image of the bot in mail
+image of the bot in mail

-3. mail to the boot
+mail to the boot